-exempt from tax.60 In the United Kingdom, a destination test is applied so that as long as the profits are utilized in the organization's purposes, the profit is not subject to tax and there is no limit on the type of business activity that may be conducted by a charity.61
+the profit is not subject to tax and there is no limit on the type of business activity that may be conducted by a charity.60

-In this regard, a charitable organization is required to devote all of its resources to its charitable activities.62 The ITA considers that this requirement would be satisfied to the extent that the charitable organization carries on a "related business."63 Therefore, charitable organizations are permitted to carry on "related businesses."
-There is no express permission under the ITA for public foundations to carry on business activities.
-However, the ITA provides that the charitable status of public foundations may be revoked if they carry on a business activity that is not a related businesse.64 Therefore, by implication, public foundations can also carry on related businesses.
+A charitable organization is required to devote all of its resources to its charitable activities.
+61 The ITA considers that this requirement would be satisfied to the extent that the charitable organization carries on a "related business."
+62 There is no express permission under the ITA for public foundations to carry on business activities.
+However, the ITA provides that the charitable status of public foundations may be revoked if they carry on a business activity that is not a related business.
+63 Therefore, by implication, public foundations can also carry on related businesses.
 A charitable organization or public foundation that operates an unrelated business may be subject to a penalty of 5% of their gross revenue from such business activities.
-A repeat offence within 5 years of the first infraction will carry a monetary penalty equal to all of the charity's gross revenue from the offending activities, as well as a suspension of its ability to issue tax receipts,65 or even revocation of its charitable status.66
+A repeat offence within 5 years of the first infraction will carry a monetary penalty equal to all of the charity's gross revenue from the offending activities, as well as a suspension of its ability to issue tax receipts, 64 or even revocation of its charitable status.
+65

-There are two kinds of related businesses: (a) one that is linked to a charity's purpose and subordinate to that purpose, and (b) one that is run substantially by volunteers.67
+There are two kinds of related businesses: (a) one that is linked to a charity's purpose and subordinate to that purpose, and (b) one that is run substantially by volunteers.66

 In relation to a related business that is linked to a charity's purpose and subordinate to that purpose, it is a question of fact whether or not these tests are met.
-The fact that the profits from a business
+The fact that the profits from a business are applied to a charitable purpose is not sufficient to constitute the necessary linkage.67 Instead, it